Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

 \item \textbf{Confusing usage of ``zero-copy''.} Some implementations work around the memory copy caused by the QUIC design by optionally offering an interface with pointers to chunks having the size of the decrypted stream frame instead of contiguous data, and call it zero-copy.
 However, it is not.
 This approach requires the applications to copy into a contiguous array to process any information across QUIC data frames, which is essentially offloading QUIC's design limitation to the application.

 \item \textbf{Efficiency impact of architectural choice.} Layer architectures are more likely to yield a more efficient implementation due to controlling interactions with the OS Network abstraction, controlling buffers and henceforth avoiding some usage of memory operations.
-Module architectures on QUIC V1 have less controls by design (they do not own the data, the application does), which implies memory operations for memory safety reasons to handle all data fragments and to deal with QUIC's complexity, such as reordering.
-Layer architectures require however much effort to compare on portability with module architectures since these implementations have to write code to handle the different networking abstractions they want to support.
+Module architectures on QUIC V1 may have less control by design if they do not own the data received from socket IO, which implies memory operations for memory safety reasons to handle all data fragments and to deal with QUIC's complexity, such as reordering.
+Layer architectures require however much effort to compare on portability with module architectures, since these implementations have to write code to handle the different networking abstractions they want to support.
 This fact explains why those implementations may typically have a larger code footprint, assuming everything else is equal (e.g., the amount of testing coverage).

 \item \textbf{Impact of the API choice.} API choices for a module Architecture may further require an additional copy over the full data path.
 The memory ownership of the data pulled from the OS Network abstraction usually belongs to the application in such architecture implementations.
-With simple interfaces between the application and the QUIC library, the QUIC library has to take ownership by a copy of the data.
-We found one exception in the \texttt{quicly} implementation, where a more complex choice for the API and ownership model supports the library to reassemble the Stream data of different packets and take ownership with a single memory copy, while other implementations involve at least two copies and transient allocations/deallocations to achieve the same goal, but benefit from a more comprehensive interface for the application developers.
-Designing a networking API is a challenging task with important considerations for conflicting criteria such as usability, safety, performance and portability.
-We discuss observations with more details in Appendix~\ref{appendix:api}, and give some rational on how to design an API to offer contiguous zero-copy for a module implementation using QUIC VReverso.
+With simple interfaces between the application and the QUIC library, the QUIC library has to take ownership by copy of the data.
+One exception in the \texttt{quicly} implementation, where a more complex choice for the API and ownership model supports the library to reassemble the Stream data of different packets and take ownership with a single memory copy, while other implementations involve at least two copies and transient allocations/deallocations to achieve the same goal, but benefit from a more comprehensive interface for the application developers.
+Another exception is \texttt{quinn} which internally uses \texttt{quinn-proto}, a module architecture of the QUIC protocol. \texttt{quinn-proto} takes ownership of incoming data to avoid a second memory copy, at the price to constraint the embedding of \texttt{quinn-proto} (e.g., \texttt{quinn}) to manipulate received bytes in heap-allocated segments (stack allocation for data would not be memory safe).